GETSEA Southeast Asian Studies Summer Workshop Series

 Cornell is home to the Southeast Asia Program (SEAP), which will host the gathering, highlighting its world-renowned library and art collections alongside opportunities to connect with peers and scholars.
 Networking activities will focus on topics such as publishing, producing a podcast, and the interests of participants.

 Fill out this form to request travel funding from SUNY/CUNY SEAC and to reserve your space.
+The deadline to complete this form is Friday, April 10, 2026.
 SEAP will match those students who request help with accommodations with Cornell graduate students willing to host.
 Breakfast, lunch, and dinner will be provided as part of the programming on April 18.

 Those arriving early on April 17 are welcome to join a Friday night Southeast Asia game night at the Kahin Center.